What grows from the things you’ve lost? (2025-ongoing)

-360° opening installation - Mural print mounted on a circular installation piece, approximately 2m high and 8m long with the four oaks cut out, mounted in physical frames in front of the mural print.
+Field of Life - 360° opening installation - Mural print mounted on a circular installation piece, 2m high and 8,34m long with the four oaks cut out, mounted in physical frames in front of the mural print.

-Installation piece can be accompanied by 25 to 50 oaks plants, germinated and nurtured during the ‘Life of Oaks project’.
+Installation piece can be accompanied with 25 to 50 oaks plants, germinated and nurtured during the ‘Life of Oaks project’.

 Diptych: It takes an oak 300 years to grow, 300 years to live, and 300 years to die